justinmclean/gravitino/web/README.md

 ## Docker

-make sure you have installed the recent version of [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/#scenario-two-install-the-compose-plugin). ([Docker Desktop](https://www.docker.com/products/docker-desktop/) already includes Docker Engine, Docker CLI and Docker Compose)
+Make sure you have installed a recent version of [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/#scenario-two-install-the-compose-plugin).
+[Docker Desktop](https://www.docker.com/products/docker-desktop/) already includes Docker Engine, Docker CLI and Docker Compose.

 > **⚠️ Important**
 >
-> All commands below are meant to be run in a `macOS` environment.
+> Run all the following commands in a `macOS` environment.
 If you are using a different system, you may encounter errors.
-Please modify the commands according to the system prompts.
-> For example, if you are using `Windows`, replace `${PWD}` with `%cd%`, etc.
+> Please modify the commands according to the system prompts.
+For example, if you are using `Windows`, replace `${PWD}` with `%cd%`, etc.

-Only use Docker to build static `HTML\CSS\JS` files directory
+Only use Docker to build the static `HTML\CSS\JS` files directory.

-Run below command in console:
+Run the following command in the console:

 ```bash
 # ensure you are in the `web` directory